 Iligan City is known as the City of Majestic Waterfalls.
-This alone is a good reason to spend a day in this city.
-According to iligan.gov, there is a total of 39 waterfalls in the city but only 23-24 are being promoted.
-The most popular ones are Tinago Falls, Mimbalot Falls and Maria Cristina Falls — these are also referred to as the Tourism Triangle.
+According to iligan.gov, there are a total of 39 waterfalls in the city but only 23-24 are being promoted.
+The most popular ones are Tinago Falls, Mimbalot Falls and Maria Cristina Falls — these Iligan City waterfalls are also referred to as the Tourism Triangle.

-You can visit these 3 waterfalls in a day trip to Iligan City.
+Here’s our experience on chasing these waterfalls.
 My friend Joemar and I went here during our CDO-Bukidnon-Iligan-Camiguin backpacking trip.

 - From CDO, head to Bulua Terminal and then ride a bus to Iligan (P100 per person).
 Travel time is 2 hours.